LilithPandragon/MasterStudies-KubernetesPractice/README.md

 # Step 4: Templating (optional)
 Lessons learned:
--To avoid this problem for this step we have created a new branch called "templating".
+- To avoid this problem for this step we have created a new branch called "templating".

+## Changes for templating
+- Changed the k8s folder layout in a base folder and created an overlays folder for the test and production environment
+- Moved the scripts to a scripts folder
+- Created patches for prod and test environment
+- prod and test are divided in different namespaces
+- prod and test can be deployed on the same cluster now
+- changed the deployment scripts to use the overlays
+- changed the drawio file because we have a new port on prod

+## Pull-Request for Step 4
+- Sent to Group 2
+- TBD